QuentinJoder/Twitter-Supervisor/README.md

   --quiet               disable the sending of direct messages --config CONFIG_FILE  specify which configuration file to use.
 It must be a
                         JSON file.
+  --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-  --database DB_FILE    specify which SQLite .db file to use --delete_tweets [NUM_OF_PRESERVED_TWEETS]
+                        set what minimum log level to use (default is INFO) --database DB_FILE    specify which SQLite .db file to use --delete_tweets [NUM_OF_PRESERVED_TWEETS]
                         delete old tweets of the account, preserve only the